We want to make sure everyone can get information about our payments and services.

 - navigate our website using your keyboard on a desktop computer

-You can print pages on this site using your browser’s print function.
+You can print pages on our site using your browser’s print function.
 Many of our payment pages also have a customise and print feature.
-This allows you to view selected details about a payment as a single page and then print it.
+This allows you to view selected details as a single page and then print it.
 The printed copy includes a QR code so you can return to the original web page.

 PDF and other document formats

 We use PDF files on our website for: